 - The applicant / insured must have some type of ties to the United States.
 This may include having some family in the country or having a business in the U.S. However, an individual cannot simply purchase life insurance in the U.S. because they are in the country on vacation.

 This coverage can be kept for a certain period of time – such as just a few years – or, in the case of permanent coverage like whole or universal life, it can be kept indefinitely, provided that the premiums are paid.
-In addition, for those who choose to go with permanent life insurance coverage, you will be able to obtain death benefit protection, along with a cash value build up.
+In addition, for those who choose to go with permanent life insurance, you’ll have the opportunity to get death benefit protection, along with a build-up in cash value.

-This cash can grow over time, and it can be borrowed or withdrawn for any need that you see fit.
-It is important to note, though, that any unpaid cash value balance at the time of an insured’s death will be deducted from the death benefit proceeds that are paid out to the policy’s beneficiary.
+This money can grow over time, and it can be borrowed or withdrawn for any need that you see fit.
+It’s important to know, though, that any cash value balance unpaid at the time of an insured’s death will be deducted from proceeds of the death benefit that are paid to the policy’s beneficiary.
 Therefore, it is important to keep that in mind – especially if the named beneficiary is counting on a certain amount of policy proceeds for paying off debts, final expenses, or other financial obligations.

 How and Where to Obtain the Best Life Insurance Premium Quotes

-When searching for the best life insurance premium quotes on coverage, it is typically best to work with a company that has access to more than just one insurance company.
-This way, you will be able to directly compare – in an unbiased manner – the policies, features, and quotes of numerous insurers.
+When searching for the best life insurance premium quotes on coverage, it is usually best to work with an insurance business that has can work with more than just one insurance company.
+Then, you can directly compare – showing no bias – the policies, features, and quotes from numerous insurers.
 You will also be able to address those more specific needs, such as seeking life insurance for diabetics or finding the best life insurance coverage for a veteran, with ease by working with us.

-If you’re ready to begin the comparison process, we can help.
-We work with many of the top rated life insurance carriers in the market place today – and we can get you the information that you need quickly, easily, and very conveniently, directly from your home computer, and without the need to ever meet in person with a life insurance agent.
-When you are ready to begin comparing, all you have to do is fill out the form on this page.
+If you’re ready to get going with the comparing process, we can help.
+We work with top-ranked insurance carriers in the marketplace today and can get you the info that you need speedily, easily, and very conveniently, directly from your home desktop, and not needing to meet a life insurance agent in person.
+When you’re ready to start comparing, all you have to do is fill out the form on this page.

-Should you have any questions at all regarding obtaining life insurance coverage, or about how you can obtain or compare the best life insurance premium quotes, please feel free to contact us directly.
-We can be reached, toll-free, by calling 888-229-7522.
-We understand that buying life insurance can be a big decision – so we want to ensure that you have all of the information that you need as you make this important choice.
+If have any questions at all about getting insurance coverage, or dealing with how you can obtain or compare the best life insurance premium quotes, please know you can get in touch with us directly.
+You can reach us at, 888-229-7522, toll-free.
+We understand that purchasing life insurance is a big decision – so we want to help you have all of the info you need as you make this major choice.
 Contact us today.
 We’re here to help.